Halloween Mesh Wreath Ideas That Are Frighteningly Good!

 Last year, for fun, I put together a festive fall wreath using a coat hanger base…that’s one way to do it, but I glued bundles of twigs all around which created a foundation to build up adornments around like ribbons and ornaments.
-To create a Halloween themed wreath using mesh ribbon,you’re going to need something more supportive, like one of those sectioned wire wreath bases.
+Now I will be creating a Halloween themed wreath using mesh ribbon, which is going to need something more supportive, like one of those sectioned wire wreath bases.

 Craft suppliers usually carry them or you can choose from here if you don’t have a store nearby.
 These kinds of wreath bases will make it easier to weave multiple bands of ribbon through.